sitrox/workhorse/FAQ.md

 This can then be started and "daemonized" using standard linux tools.

-## I'm getting random autoloading exeptions
+## I'm getting random autoloading exceptions

 Make sure to always start the worker in *production mode*, i.e.: